 Experience Level: This workshop is designated for those who are "Alumni Members" of Craig Wennersten.

 Moderate: Light hiking is involved, but nothing too strenuous.
-We’ll drive to each location then hike to the best position.
+We’ll drive to each location then walk to the best position.

-Join us in July or September 2021 on this Alumni Only 5-night workshop and discover the magic of being surrounded by a world of stars.
+Join us in September 2021 on this Alumni Only 5-night workshop and discover the magic of being surrounded by a world of stars.

 At well over 2 million acres of incredible beauty and its spectacular clear skies ~ Yellowstone is a premiere location to photograph the night sky.

 Against this vast expanse of the starlit sky, the Milky Way provides a spectacular background to Yellowstone’s geysers, hot springs and steaming pools.

 Fall Yellowstone Night Workshop: